 During the planning phase, there are obviously many preparations to make.
 Flights, hotels, gear and clothing choices, and of course, how to get physically ready for the challenge of hiking with a small pack to the Everest Base Camp.
 Some may wonder what “physically fit” means, others may wonder if training is necessary at all.
 Everest Base Camp Trek begins at 2,800 meters flying into Lukla Airport and rises to 5364 meters above sea level at the actual base camp.
 The trek requires between 5 to 7 hours of hiking per day and will last between 12 to 13 days with activity every day.
 The terrain is varied and can be anything from a fairly smooth dirt trail, to wet rocky uneven surfaces.
 Elevation gain is premier, but significant downhill can predominate.
 This is all accomplished at altitudes unheard of for most trekkers.

-So how does one prepare for this kind of incredible journey into the high Himalayan range, trekking to the base of the tallest mountain in the world?
+So how to train for Everest base camp trek and how does one prepare for this kind of incredible journey into the high Himalayan range, trekking to the base of the tallest mountain in the world?
 Answering this question can be a challenge because everyone is starting from a different base of fitness, age, lifestyle, and diet (what you eat on a daily basis).
 Here is an outline prepared to offer some guidance and tips as to how and what to get started.
-Always consult with your doctor first to establish if you are healthy enough for the challenges of all day trekking at high elevation for over a week.
+Always consult with your doctor first to establish if you are healthy enough for the challenges of all-day trekking at high elevation for over a week.
 Once cleared for takeoff, so to speak, consulting with a qualified trainer, and a nutritionist may also prove beneficial, though many do not.

 As stated previously it is near impossible to offer a one size fits all approach for training.
 However, there are a few general rules that will help, and some tips for having the most comfortable and pleasant trekking experience.